mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 $ sudo apt install -y qemu-kvm libvirt-daemon-system libvirt-clients virtinst cpu-checker libguestfs-tools libosinfo-bin python3-pip ansible make
 ````

-After the installation of the required tools you can clone to repo and run the preparation.
+After the installation of the required tools, you can clone the repo and run the preparation.
 During this step all depenencies will be resolved.

 ````